tomcritchlow/tomcritchlow.github.io/_posts/2024-03-27-linkedin-learning.md

 ### 1.3 Online Education is *still* just getting started

 Online education absolutely exploded in the immediate aftermath of the pandemic.
 The subsequent pullback is *not* a bearish sign but merely a renormalization of growth.
-I believe we're still just getting started with online eduction.
+I believe we're still just getting started with online education.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Some of the dryest stats are the most mind-blowing:<br><br>E-learning is a $214B market (project management software is a measly $6B, for comparison) with an expected compounded annual growth rate of over 20% between now and 2030.</p>&mdash; Kasey Klimes (@kaseyklimes) <a href="https://twitter.com/kaseyklimes/status/1770881114430730263?ref_src=twsrc%5Etfw">March 21, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>